arghasen/GrpcChatServer/Readme.md

 ```

 ## Assumptions
-On receive message JWT token is sent as part of request data.
+1. On receive message JWT token is sent as part of request data.
+2. No checking is done in whether the hostname/port is correct.